Sunday, September 28, 2008

 Non - Fiction

-Review by G.L.
-Reinhart
+Review by QiN-Hombre

-Most if not all modern-day Quakers shy away from ‘blue collar’, ‘sweat equity’ jobs.
+Most, if not all, modern-day Quakers shy away from ‘blue collar’, ‘sweat equity’ jobs.
 Elite Quaker schools convene student conferences to discuss ‘sweatshops’ in developing countries.
 The declining membership of the Religious Society of Friends goes as far as to dissuade the people who do such work from joining Friends.
 How many plumbers are Friends?

 Regarding the importance of work, Herbert Hoover, the first Quaker elected president of the U.S., on his eighty-second birthday echoed a widespread feeling when he said that a man who retires from work “shrivels up into a nuisance to all mankind.”